Hungry Hearts (2014 film): Plot

 Jude (Adam Driver) is a gentle, pragmatic engineer living in New York City.
 In unfortunate circumstances, he becomes trapped in a restaurant bathroom with Mina (Alba Rohrwacher), who works at the Italian embassy.
 Despite this equally awkward and funny first encounter, Jude and Mina begin a relationship and move in together.

 A few months later, Mina wakes to a phone call from her employer.
 They notify her that she has been transferred and will be relocated to her native Italy in two months, separating her from Jude.
 Upon learning of the impending transfer, Jude is deeply upset, and later in the day initiates a sexual encounter.
-Against Mina’s wishes, Jude ejaculates inside of her, and Mina later discovers she is pregnant.
-Jude and Mina are married at a beachside cafe.
+Against Mina's wishes, Jude ejaculates inside of her, and Mina later discovers she is pregnant.
+Jude and Mina are married at a beachside cafe in Brighton Beach.
 After the reception, a man shoots a deer on the boardwalk outside.
 Mina is distraught after witnessing the unnecessary and careless death of an animal, and is bothered by recurring nightmares about it.

 As the pregnancy begins, Mina fails to maintain a stable diet.
-At a friend’s art exhibit, Mina wanders outside to the patio and faints.
+At a friend's art exhibit, Mina wanders outside to the patio and faints.
 She is taken to the hospital, where an ultrasound is performed and Mina and Jude are informed that their baby is not receiving adequate nutrients to grow.
 The couple return home, where Mina expresses a distrust of modern medicine.
 She decides to employ only alternative medicine, going so far as to visit a psychic who informs Mina that her fetus is an Indigo child.
-Trusting her maternal instincts, Jude does not initially intervene in Mina’s self-inflicted undernourishment and shunning of western treatment options.
+Trusting her maternal instincts, Jude does not initially intervene in Mina's self-inflicted undernourishment and shunning of western treatment options.

 Mina continues to undernourish herself and her unborn child, and when it is time for her to give birth, contractions do not begin due to her malnourishment.
 As the baby goes into distress, Jude takes Mina to the hospital where a c-section is performed against her wishes.
 The baby boy is weak and must begin his life inside an incubator.

 Seven months later, Mina has not allowed her son to be taken outside the apartment.
 Because of her growing obsession with purity and cleanliness, Mina does not allow outsiders to touch her baby without first washing their hands, requires all cell phones be left at the bottom of the entryway stairs, and keeps the infant on a vegan diet.
 She continues to renounce modern medicine.
 While Mina is gone, Jude takes the baby to a doctor who informs him that the baby is severely malnourished, and at risk of retarded growth or death.
 Jude returns home and confronts Mina about her parenting style.
 The rift between the two grows larger.
 Mina is horrified when she returns home to find Jude feeding their baby a meat product, and after an argument during which Jude slaps Mina, she agrees to allow Jude to take charge of feeding the baby.